Skip to Content

 Your words include sway, rally, mobilize, recruit, enlist, convert, win over, bring around, talk into, prevail upon, incline, dispose, and predispose.

 Example: "Every major player in our industry has already made this shift.
 We're at a decision point about whether we lead or follow."
-You've created social context that makes staying still feel like falling behind.
+You've created a social context that makes staying still feel like falling behind.

 Environmental Shaping (Structural Influence)